Brain Cancer Treatment

 Once the team is in place, preparations begin for the CyberKnife treatment.

 Unlike other radiosurgery systems – such as the Leksell Gamma Knife® – the CyberKnife System does not require patients to be fitted with a rigid and invasive head frame.
 Before treatment planning occurs, the radiation therapist creates a soft mesh mask that is custom-fitted to the patient’s face.
-This comfortable and noninvasive mask helps the patient keep his or her head and neck still during treatment.
+This comfortable and noninvasive mask helps the patient keep their head and neck still during treatment.

 With the patient wearing the mask, a CT scan is performed.
 The CT data is used by the CyberKnife team to determine the exact size, shape and location of the tumor.
 An MRI, PET scan or angiogram also may be necessary to fully visualize the tumor and nearby anatomy.
 Once the imaging is completed, the face mask is removed and stored until CyberKnife treatment begins.